 "Am I as good?
 Did you enjoy it?
 Do you still love me?"

 The last question almost a plea.
-He was insecure.
+He was insecure, his male ego shattered.
 I tried to hug him but he pulled away.
 I pleaded.

 “You don’t need to worry.
 Only you are my husband.
 I only did it because it was part of your swinging thing.
 I wanted to see if you still loved me, to see if you’d get jealous.
 I’m sorry I hurt you.
 I won’t do it again.
 It’s over.”